wso2/docs-choreo-dev/en/docs/monitoring-and-insights/operational-insights-dashboard.md

 ![Deployments](../assets/img/monitoring-and-insights/operational-insights/deployments.png)

-- **Description**: This section displays recent deployment activity.
-- **X-Axis**: Shows the time period selected for viewing insights.
-- **Y-Axis**: Represents the number of deployments within the selected time range.
-- **Purpose**: Allows tracking of deployment frequency and status.
+This chart indicates the number of deployments to the selected environments within the time period shown on the X-axis.
+It helps you track deployment frequency and status for the chosen timeframe.

 ---